Eagle Point, Clinton

--The big knock on the course is the lack of maintenance.
-The fairways are mowed, but the prairie grass just off the fairways is not.
-During the height of summer, it gets VERY thick and will swallow up any errant discs.
+-The fairways are mowed--beautifully, I might add--but the prairie grass just off the fairways is mowed only once per year.
+By midsummer it gets VERY thick and will swallow up any errant discs.
 The 3 wooded holes aren't maintained at all, and while 16 and 17 are still alright (if messy), 15 becomes badly overgrown with nettles; I don't play 15 long between May-September.

 -For a course as good as this one, there are some clunky holes:

 17Pro is awkward.
 You tee off with a short pitch into a TINY blind landing zone for the privilege of a narrow 220' tunnel shot.
-17Am is a much better hole.
+I prefer 17Am by a wide margin.

 13Pro has a fairway turn that approaches 90% (as does 1Pro, actually), making the green almost completely inaccessible from the tee, yet neither hole is long enough to be considered a par 4.